Dr Beccy Kennedy-Schtyk

 Before lecturing at MMU, Beccy taught at Waltham Forest College, Cornerhouse and the University of Chester.
 She has also worked in art galleries, arts agencies and museums, including: Bluecoats (Liverpool), Open Eye (Liverpool), The British Museum, Shisha (Manchester) and Manchester Digital Laboratory.
 She has written culture features for London Korean Links, Cold Fringe, Gig Mag and Manchester Confidential.

 Beccy is a member of the Visual Culture Research Centre.
 She is on the editorial board for the Journal of Contemporary Chinese Art and a member of the founding committee for the International Research Network for Modern and Contemporary Chinese Art.

-She is currently doing curatorial and other research on Chinese contemporary and diasporic art, post-digital East Asian art, the Korean DMZ border and other border art and biennialisation.
+She is currently doing research into Chinese contemporary and diasporic art, post-digital East Asian art, the Korean DMZ border and other border art and biennialisation.
 She is Principal Investigator for the AHRC funded research network: Culture, Capital and Communication: Visualising Chinese Borders.